AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 - Fix Bug where you see an empty transaction flash by on the confirm transaction view.
 - Create visible difference in transaction history between an approved but not yet included in a block transaction and a transaction who has been confirmed.
 - Fix memory leak in RPC Cache
-- Override RPC commands eth_syncing and webu_clientVersion
+- Override RPC commands irc_syncing and webu_clientVersion
 - Remove certain non-essential permissions from certain builds.
 - Add a check for when a tx is included in a block.
 - Fix bug where browser-solidity would sometimes warn of a contract creation error when there was none.